Can a Juvenile Record Keep You From Getting a Gun?

 Do misdemeanors go away when you turn 18?
 Many individuals who were convicted of a crime while under the age of 18 wonder if their juvenile record is automatically cleared once they reach adulthood.And if not, how to remove it?

 But, the answer isn’t always a one-size-fits-all solution.
-Not only does every state have its own process for sealing juvenile records, discovering the method to use for a juvenile criminal records search and finding out can a juvenile record be used against you are all different.
+Not only does every state have its own process for sealing juvenile records, but discovering the method to use for a search into juvenile criminal records and finding out if juvenile records may be used against you are all different.

 Generally, juvenile records will not be automatically sealed when the individual turns 18.